Skip links

 Key takeaway: A day of professional photography is one of the most budget-friendly employer brand projects you can do in a year.
 Make it a priority in the coming budget cycle so your site shows off your people.

-Key takeaway: Using real employees in video content has become a best practice.
+Key takeaway: Featuring real employees in career site video content remains a best practice.
 If you have employee story video content, find a home for it on your career site.
-People want to see and hear from other people like them!
+People want to see and hear from other people like them.

 Career site content by industry

-Need more inspiration?
+Need ideas?
 Here are nine types of content that are important for any company career site.

 If you find this research helpful in benchmarking your career site content, check out our other latest research reports: